sccn/sccn.github.io/others/TIPS_and_FAQ.md

 where people speak and/or move their eyes.
 I find it quite hard to determine which components are related to these artifacts and I already wonder if it is possible et all.
-**Answer:** To determine wich components are related to these artifacts, one approach is to isolate these trials (selecting them) and then use menu item "Plot \> Component ERPs \> With component maps" and select the time window where these event appear.
+**Answer:** To determine which components are related to these artifacts, one approach is to isolate these trials (selecting them) and then use menu item "Plot \> Component ERPs \> With component maps" and select the time window where these event appear.
 This function will plot which